MACK Rehabilitation Project – Hotel Keturah: Frequently Asked Questions

 - Create flexible and multi-use program spaces for a variety of arts-related endeavors

-What is the general scope of work to present?
+What is the general scope of work?

 Full-Scale Rehabilitation